Water is the most important resource man needs to survive. Unfortunately, it’s also the one thing many people forget to store in case of emergencies.

 Water technically doesn’t have an expiry date.
 What makes it “go bad” are external contaminants like harmful microorganisms, chemicals, and debris.
 To keep your water storage containers safe, make sure they’re appropriately sealed against contamination.
 And like any item in your pantry, label them.

 Note when it was initially stored and what you treated the water with, if applicable.
 It’s also important to rotate your stored water supply.
 If you don’t think it’s ideal for drinking anymore — don’t throw it out!
 You can use the “stale water” to water the plants, wash your car, and the like.

 What makes long term water storage different from food storage is that water can quickly “go bad” without you noticing it.
 Here’s a rule of thumb regarding water storage: just because it’s clear doesn’t mean it’s clean.
 Impurities like sediments or debris could indicate that the water is unsafe to drink, but the more dangerous threats are invisible to the eye.

 The water could be riddled with microscopic contaminants like water-borne bacteria, protozoa, viruses, and even chemicals, so don’t take it at face value.
 When in doubt, purify the hell out of it before consuming it, or don’t consume it at all.

 Water Purification Methods

-If you’re unable to store large amounts of potable water, you might want to know a purification method or two.
+If you’re low on space and can’t do long term water storage, you might want to learn a purification method or two.